dominique-vassard/bolt-neo4j/README.md

 Elixir implementation of the Bolt protocol and corresponding PackStream protocol.
 Both is being used by Neo4J.

+Share some code with the original Boltex: https://github.com/mschae/boltex
+This is a implementation closer to the Neo4j official drivers.
+It implements Bolt V2 by reverse engineering Neo4j Python and JS official drivers.
+Has more logs than the Boltex implementation.

+WARNING: It is NOT production-ready
+And some merge with Boltex needs to be done in order to only have one driver for Elixir.

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed